goudekid/OSRS_World_Pop_Tracker/README.md

 # OSRS World Population Tracker
-Tool to track the population of the old school runescape server worlds
+Tool to track the population of the old school runescape worlds